Many

 distinct and individual sonic characters.

-Fortunately, there
+Fortunately,

-while switching between the two presets.
-There should be an
+the reverberation while switching between the two presets.

-obvious difference in the character of the room acoustic if
+There should be an obvious difference in the character of

-the machine uses different algorithms, with different early
+the room acoustic if the machine uses different algorithms,

-the dimensions and furnishings of the fake room.)
-If you cannot
+eyes and imagining the dimensions and furnishings of the fake

-spot any differences, the chances are that the machine uses
+room.)
+If you cannot spot any differences, the chances are

-the same algorithm for all its reverb programs.
+that the machine uses the same algorithm for all its reverb

 THE